 Now, at one point Lori wrote a brief post on Sex Ed, mainly dealing with who gives the sex talk if one of the children is gay.
 There’s no discussion on who’s going to deal with sex ed in my house.
 I’ve raised these kids on my own.
 All the discussions fall onto my (woefully inadequate) shoulders.

-Over the years I’ve made it a point to talk to both Emma and Jeremy openly and honestly, answering their questions as best I can.
+Over the years I’ve made it a point to talk to both Kait and Colin openly and honestly, answering their questions as best I can.
 Since I was raising two children of opposite genders, I couched my answers in gender neutral terms.
-Emma was a preteen when she informed me she was straight and I could just talk about dating boys when I talked to her.
-Jeremy never commented and I still use gender neutral terms with him.
+Kait was a preteen when she informed me she was straight and I could just talk about dating boys when I talked to her.
+Colin never commented and I still use gender neutral terms with him.

 Often our conversations occur at the dinner table or out walking.
 And while the conversations can make me feel uncomfortable, I’m still glad we have them.
 Some of the misinformation they overhear or simply come up with on their own can be mind-bogglingly wrong.